enterspeedhq/enterspeed-docs/docs/examples/umbraco-nextjs/intro.md

 **So what do you need to get started?
 You’ll need:**
 - An Enterspeed account.

-- A Umbraco Cloud account ([Start 14-day free trial here](https://umbraco.com/products/umbraco-cloud/)).
+- A Umbraco Cloud account ([Start 14-day free trial here](https://umbraco.com/products/umbraco-cloud/)) or any other local installation of Umbraco.

 - A Next.js environment (we recommend running Next.js locally).